Cod Liver Oil

 Cod Liver Oil Historical Rickets Prevention

 Cod liver oil gained prominence in late 1800s and 1900s for rickets prevention — vitamin D deficiency due to limited sun exposure in northern latitudes.
-Foundational public health evidence preceding modern RCT methodology.
+Foundational public health evidence preceding modern clinical trial methodology.

 2